fimonteiro/lemonades-case/README.md

 - **bill_value:** Money used by the customer ($5, $10 or $20)
 - **position_in_line:** The position of the customer in the queue
 - **requested_lemonades:** The number of lemonades requested by the customer.

 # Solution
+- The solution of the case is on `src/case_sumup/ProcessPurchases.java`
+- Test and validate different scenarios is on `src/test/ProcessPurchasesTest.java`

 ### Change Calculation:
 The program calculates whether the customer should receive change after purchasing lemonade, based on a fixed lemonade price ($5).